PJ Harvey

 *White Chalk

 PJ Harvey started the 90s as a bitter alternative woman with lots of guitars and ended the decade as a sad alternative woman with smooth sad music.
-A guy sent me an email saying, "You should review PJ Harvey!" and I'm all like "I don't like PJ Harvey," and he's all like "If I mail you all her albums, will you review her?" and I'm all like "Whatever" so he sends tape copies of ALL of them!
-I don't do that crap anymore though.
+A guy sent me an email saying, "You should review PJ Harvey!" and I'm all like "I don't like PJ Harvey," and he's all like "If I mail you all her albums, will you review her?" and I'm all like "Whatever" so he sends me her whole discography on money-saving cassette tape!
+I don't do that sort of thing anymore though.
 Why review lousy music when I can review The Hombres?

 Reader Comments